 The riparian corridor of the El Camino Real Paddling Trail supports a great diversity of plant and animal life along the river and beyond its banks.
 Trees to look for include pecan, cottonwood, American sycamore, black willow, bald cypress, hickory, ash, American and cedar elm, roughleaf dogwood, flame-leaf sumac, and red-mulberry.
 A variety of grasses and vines can be found growing among the trees, while maiden hair fern can be seen clinging to the river banks.

 Birders can hope to see Crested Caracaras, Ospreys, Red-tailed and Red-shouldered Hawks, kingfishers, vultures, woodpeckers, Great Blue Herons, Wood Ducks, and Killdeer.
 In the summer, swallows and Purple Martins are abundant.

 The El Camino Real Paddling Trail also provides unique habitat for the blue sucker, a fish species that is depleted throughout its natural range and is listed as threatened in the state of Texas.
-The blue sucker is one of the most common fishes in the river between Webberville and Smithville and is listed as threatened by the state of Texas.
+The blue sucker is one of the most common fishes in the river between Webberville and Smithville.
 For more information on wildlife and ecology go to www.Environmental-Stewardship.org/ColoradoRiver.aspx.